Akkii4/MetaTransaction/README.md

 - `nonce`: a unique number that is incremented for each MetaTransaction
 - `signature`: the signature of the user on the MetaTransaction message hash

-The `transfer` function is designed to be called by a relayer on behalf of the user.
+The `transferWithNonce` function is designed to be called by a relayer on behalf of the user.
 The function checks the signature of the user and transfers the tokens if the signature is valid.

 ## Contributing